See answer

 The 5 Most Recommended Places To Live With Lupus

 Many people living with lupus want to do all they can to reduce their risk of having a flare-up.
 If your location’s climate triggers or worsens your lupus symptoms, you might be considering a move.
-Given all the ways that weather can have an effect, what areas have the most lupus-friendly climates?
+Given all the ways that weather can have an effect, where is the best place to live if you have lupus?

 1. Washington